rgehrsitz/rex/docs/decisions/REX-M6.md

 ## Contract

-- JSON source containing a `scripts` field is rejected, including an explicitly empty object.
-An action string enclosed in braces, such as `{calculate}`, is rejected as a retired script call.
+- JSON source containing a `scripts` field is rejected, including `null` and an explicitly empty object.
+An action string enclosed in braces, including `{calculate}`, `{}`, or a brace-wrapped literal, is rejected as a retired script call.
+There is no escape form for such a constant.
 - Both the default v4 compiler and explicit legacy-v3 compiler apply that rule.
   The embedded `GenerateBytecode` API applies it to programmatically built ASTs, including a non-nil empty script map.